Powwow Trail Conditions

 • [open] Isabella River canoe campsite

-• [closed] Marathon Lake fire ring
+• [dispersed] Marathon Lake - no fires allowed in ring

 • [dispersed] Diana Lake Greenzone